The bespoke BMX pump track is constructed by Clark & Kent within the national BMX bike track complex of the Nottingham Outlaws BMX Club.

 Olympic BMX star Grant Hill opened both the national course and the scaled-down pump track.
 Nottingham Outlaws rider Braden Bradford said:"The track now has a greater range of challenges and the new start gate is just incredible.
 The pump track is great fun too."

-The Nottingham BMX track, on Sellars Wood Drive in Bulwell, began life in 1987, at the start of the national UK boom in BMX racing.
+On Sellars Wood Drive in Bulwell, the Nottingham BMX track began life in 1987, at the start of the national UK boom in BMX racing.
 The club dissolved in the 1990s, and the track fell into disrepair, but in 2002 funding was acquired for a basic track rebuild by Clark & Kent.
 Since then, the club has steadily grown and notched up Sport England Clubmark status.
 British Cycling qualified coaches run weekly coaching sessions for riders of all abilities, including some at an international level.